lightninglabs/lightning-terminal/docs/accounts.md

 ## How do accounts work?

-The accounts systems are made possible thanks to the power of [macaroons](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md) and the [RPC middleware interceptor](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/lightning.proto#L558)
+The accounts system is made possible thanks to the power of [macaroons](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md) and the [RPC middleware interceptor](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/lightning.proto#L558)